Verron/mpw-demo/README.md

 ## Backend

 cd to backend folder.
 Since symfony cli is used, you can run `symfony server:start` to start the development server.

+# CI/CD

+## Jenkins

+To start jenkins, run `docker-compose up jenkins` The administrative password will appear in the terminal.
+Make sure to save it.